 Planning is underway for the Pinnacle Nursing Conference 2025.
-The conference will take place Saturday, 11 October 2025 in the River Room at our Hamilton office.
+The conference for the Pinnacle network will take place Saturday, 11 October 2025 in the River Room at our Hamilton office.

 This year’s theme is 'Showcasing nursing innovation and collaboration'.